Ryan-Shehata/ryan.shehata/README.md

 # Hello everyone!
 My name is Ryan Shehata.

 It is great to meet you.
-Currently, I am a graduate student at Pace University, in my final semester of the AQEAP program.
-I am also a data science consulting intern at Management Solutions.
+Currently, I am a financial risk consultant @ Management Solutions.

-My goal is to one day become an expert in all things data science, machine learning, and in other emerging technologies that use various coding frameworks.
-I created this repository not only to familiarize myself with the Github platform, but to also learn from others as to how they utilize  code to make the world a beter place.
+My goal is to one day become an expert in all things data science, machine learning, and other emerging technologies that use various quantitative frameworks.
+I created this repository not only as a space to share some of my academic projects, but to also learn from others how they utilize code to make the world a better place.

 # Some additional things about me...